nusu/family.styl/README.md

     @import 'family.styl'

 **Use the mixins:**

-mixin name's are same as family.scss, in stylus we use as block
+mixin name's are same as family.scss, in stylus we use as block mixin

 Input:

     ul li